 Simple and effective method of writing HTML, it's ideal for super simple pages.

-JAMstack websites don't have to be static.
+Jamstack websites don't have to be static.
 There are great services available to help bring some dynamic data to your product.

 You can also abstract your own functions into reusable APIs.
-For this you can use AWS lambda functions or Netlify Functions

-Many JAMstack products have dynamic comment sections.
-These are typically used on blogs
+Many Jamstack products have dynamic comment sections.
+These are typically used on blogs.

-Setting up an online store on the JAMstack has never been easier
+Setting up an online store on the Jamstack has never been easier.

-Rely on third party services to integrate a search functionality
+Rely on third party services to integrate a search functionality.

-JAMstack sites can also be controlled via a Content Management System, these are typically known as Headless CMS.
+Jamstack sites can also be controlled via a Content Management System, these are typically known as Headless CMS.
 Once a change in the CMS is made, a new build of your site will be triggered and then deployed as static assets.

-Here's a list of hand-picked JAMstack resources ranging from learning materials to third party services.
+Here's a list of hand-picked Jamstack resources ranging from learning materials to third party services.

-The goal of this project is to gather the concept of JAMstack in a straight-forward way to encourage other developers to adopt the workflow.
+The goal of this project is to gather the concept of Jamstack in a straight-forward way to encourage other developers to adopt the workflow.